 My book design for Daphne Oram: An Individual Note of Music, Sound and Electronics, by Anomie Academic was highly commended at the British Book Design and Production Awards 2017.

 Some of my record sleeve designs for Pre–Echo Press are featured in the group exhibition ‘Constellations’ at Exhibition Laboratory, Helsinki, curated by Fergus Feehily.
 The exhibition includes work by Anonymous, Andreas Behn-Eschenburg, Ann-Sofie Claesson, Matt Connors/Pre-Echo Press, Annie-May Demozay, Koen Delaere and Bas van den Hurk, Erno Enkenberg, Far from the Tree, Lasse Juuti, Hannele Kumpulainen, Emelie Luostarinen, Mauno Markkula, Inga Meldere, Brendan Moran, Petri Ala-Maunus, Night Table, nynnyt, Peter Ojstersek, Yuki Okumura, Alex Olson, Nils Titus Östbrant and Ignat Burdo, Vesa-Pekka Rannikko, Sebastian Reis, Astrid Strömberg, Päivi Takala, Inari Sami garment, Harry Smith’s Folk Anthology and Tuukka Tammisaari.
 25.10.–12.11.2017. http://www.exhibitionlaboratory.fi

-Record sleeve designs for Koen Holtkamp’s Beast project, published by Pre-Echo.
+Record sleeve designs I recently designed for Koen Holtkamp’s Beast project, published by Pre-Echo.